dapperstats/MAVEn/README.md

 This repository holds code being developed by James S. Waters at Providence College (PC) to analyze high-throughput metabolic phenotyping data.
 We are grateful for the assistance of Megan L. Larsen & Juniper L. Simonis of DAPPER Stats in the initial code development and release.

-For a brief overview of the analysis pipeline, [a vignette is available here][https://waterslab.github.io/mavenR/vignettes/mavenworkflow.html].
+For a brief overview of the analysis pipeline, a vignette is available here: https://waterslab.github.io/mavenR/vignettes/mavenworkflow.html.

 The 'mavenR' package provides a current working version of the code pipeline.